Driving Without A License

 Driving while your license is suspended is even more serious.
 The same maximum penalties apply, but there is a minimum sentence of two days in jail and a $500 fine.
 2nd and 3rd offenses carry penalties of at least 10 days in jail, a fine between $1,000 to $2,500, a six month additional license suspension, and a license reinstatement fee of up to $410 dollars.
 Subsequent offenses are felonies with a minimum of one year in prison and a fine of $2,500 to $5,000.

-If you’ve been charged with driving without a license, don’t take any chances.
-Call a lawyer for driving without a license as soon as possible.
-Generally, the only real defense is that you weren’t carrying your license at the time even though you did have a valid license.
-However, our traffic violation lawyers can still help you:
+If you’ve been charged with driving without a license or driving while your license is suspended, don’t take any chances.
+Call a lawyer that handles driving with no license on person tickets as soon as possible.
+Our traffic violation lawyers can still help you:

 - Identify any unique aspects of your situation that may create a viable defense